 Jersey City's requirements include:

-- Short-term rental operation
+- Short-term rental permit before operating or advertising.

-- Property inspections
+- Property and fire-safety inspections.

-- Proof of insurance.
+- Proof of at least $500,000 in general liability insurance.

 Hoboken